Data-driven acceleration of Photonic Simulations: Data-driven GMRES

 where $\tilde{A}$, and $\tilde{b}$ are given by:

-where $P_\perp(Av_1, Av_2 \dots Av_N)$ is the operator projecting a vector out of the space spanned by $Av_1, Av_2 \dots Av_N$.
-An efficient update algorithm for data-driven GMRES can be formulated in a manner identical to that formulated for {Generalized Conjugate Residual with inner Orthogonalization and outer Truncation (GCROT) \cite{wang2007large, hicken2010simplified}.}
+where $P_\perp(Av_1, Av_2 \dots Av_N)$ is the operator projecting a vector out of the space spanned by $Av_1, Av_2 \dots Av_N$. {Note that while in GMRES (Eq.~\ref{eq:gmres}) the generated Krylov subspace is responsible for estimating the entire solution $A^{-1}b$, in data-driven GMRES (Eq.~\ref{eq:data_driven_gmres}) the generated Krylov subspace is only responsible for estimating the projection of $A^{-1}b$ perpendicular to the subspace $\mathcal{V}$.
+Therefore, a large speedup in the solution of $Af = b$ can be expected if $\mathcal{V}$ is a good estimate of a subspace within which $A^{-1}b$ lies.
+Moreover, as is shown in the supplement, an efficient update algorithm for data-driven GMRES can be formulated in a manner identical to that formulated for Generalized Conjugate Residual with inner Orthogonalization and outer Truncation (GCROT) \cite{wang2007large, hicken2010simplified}.}